How to Audition Children for a Play or Musical

 - How young can a student be to audition for the production?

-- Is there anything in the production which would be too adult for a young child to comprehend?
+- Is there anything in the production that would be too adult for a young child to comprehend?

 - Could an older student portray the role?